 Year No. Vessels No. Trips No. Hooks (000's) TOA ТОР GRV MOR ANT Total catch (t)

 2016 1 1 25.7 28.8 - - - - 29.15

 2017 1 1 41.1 28.8 - - - 0.13 29.06

 2018 - - - - - -

 2019 1 1 124.1 36.5 0.08 1.2 0.5 1.3 39.68

+2020 1 1 98 41.0 0.06 0.9 0.02 0.4 42.82

-4 Fisheries Data Collection and Research Activities
+3 Fisheries Data Collection and Research Activities

-4.1 FISHERIES CATCH & EFFORT DATA COLLECTION SYSTEMS
+3.1 FISHERIES CATCH & EFFORT DATA COLLECTION SYSTEMS

-The data collection systems implemented for New Zealand high seas bottom fishing vessels have been described in detail (Ministry of Fisheries, 2008b).
-Detailed tow-by-tow catch and effort data for all high seas fishing operations have been collected since 2007 using the at-sea catch and effort logbooks and landings recording forms.
+Data collection on New Zealand high seas bottom fishing vessels are consistent with the information requirements detailed in CMM02-2020.
+Detailed tow-by-tow catch and effort data for all high seas fishing operations have been collected since 2007 using at-sea catch and effort logbooks and landings recording forms.
 Detailed observer Benthic Materials Forms are completed for all observed bottom fishing to record benthic bycatch to the most detailed taxonomic level as possible.

-Leading up to May 2019 and the implementation of CMM 03-2019, a Vulnerable Marine Ecosystem (VME) Evidence Form was used by observers in the areas designated as move-on areas for trawlers.
-Since May 2019, a revised form has been used for all trawl effort reflecting the thresholds and requirements of CMM03-2019.
+Leading up to May 2019 and the implementation of CMM 03-2019, a Vulnerable Marine Ecosystem (VME) Evidence Form was used by observers in the areas designated as move-on areas for trawlers (Appendix 2).
+From May 2019 to May 2020 and from May 2020 onward, revised forms have been used for all trawl effort reflecting the thresholds and requirements of CMM03-2019 and CMM02-2020 (Appendices 3 & 4).

 From 1 October 2017, New Zealand trawl vessels >28m in length overall operating on the high seas started transitioning to reporting through a new electronic catch reporting system.
 The data fields are consistent with previous paper forms, however data is now submitted on a daily basis.
 In the 2018 calendar year, 75% of fishing events in the SPRFMO Convention Area were reported through the electronic catch reporting system.
-In the 2019 calendar year, 100% of trawl fishing events in the SPRFMO Convention Area were reported through electronic catch reporting, and 70% of bottom lining events.
+In the 2019 calendar year, 100% of trawl fishing events in the SPRFMO Convention Area were reported through electronic catch reporting and 70% of bottom lining events.
 Overall 82% of events in SPRFMO were reported electronically.
+In the 2020 calendar year 100% of trawl and bottom lining events in the SPRFMO Convention Area were reported through electronic catch reporting.

-4.2 RESEARCH ACTIVITIES
+3.2 RESEARCH ACTIVITIES

-As presented to the sixth and seventh meetings of the Scientific Committee (SC6-DW12) and the 2019 SPRFMO Commission (COMM6-INF05 rev1, COMM6-INF09), New Zealand worked with Australia to progress a number of workstreams to inform the development of the comprehensive bottom fishing conservation and management measure (initially implemented as CMM 03-2019).
-Progress updates on many of these were presented to a number of workshops, the fourth, fifth, and sixth Scientific Committees, and the sixth and seventh meetings of the Commission.
-A brief summary of each aspect of this work is provided below, noting that most of this work was reported in individual papers to the sixth meeting of the Scientific Committee.
+As presented to recent meetings of the Scientific Committee and SPRFMO Commission meetings, New Zealand has worked with Australia to progress a number of workstreams to inform the development of the bottom fishing conservation and management measure.
+Progress updates on these workstreams have been presented to deepwater workshops, the fourth through ninth Scientific Committees, and the sixth, seventh and eighth meetings of the Commission.
+A brief summary of each aspect of this work is provided below, noting that most of this work has been reported in individual papers to the Scientific Committee.

-The section below summarises relevant research New Zealand has completed in the last 2 years, including research to support the development and review of the bottom fishing CMM.
+The section below summarises relevant research New Zealand has completed, including research to support the development and review of the bottom fishing CMM.

-4.2.1 Identification of fishing footprint and/or impact analysis
+3.2.1 Identification of fishing footprint and/or impact analysis